dyne/W3C-DID/bindings/javascript/README.md

 The bindings are composed of four main functions:

- - **createKeyring**: takes as input a string that will be used as description inside the did document and return the string under the key **controller** along with your keyring.
+ - `createKeyring`: takes as input a string that will be used as description inside the did document and return the string under the key **controller** along with your keyring.
- - **createRequest**: takes as input the output of the above function along with a string containg the domain and a string containg the type of request (*create*, *update* or *deactivate*) to perform and return an unsigned request that will be signed by an admin.
+ - `createRequest`: takes as input the output of the above function along with a string containg the domain and a `DidActions` value and return an unsigned request that will later be signed by an admin.
- - **signRequest**: takes as input a request, the signer keyring and the signer domain and return the signed request ready to be sent in order to create, update or deactivate a did document.
+ - `signRequest`: takes as input an unsigned request, the signer keyring and the signer domain and return the signed request ready to be sent in order to create, update or deactivate a did document.
- - **sendRequest**: takes as input an endpoint and a request and sends the latter to `did.dyne.org/*endpoint*`.
+ - `sendRequest`: takes as input an endpoint and a request and sends the latter to `did.dyne.org/*endpoint*`.

-**All input and output are in form of strings.** This means that if you want to pass a JSON you have to `JSON.stringify` it before.

 There are other functions related to particular domains as well, but the functioning is almost identical.